xizhonghua/GreenDC-Summary/papers/AdnanS12_dynamic-deferral-geoDC.md

 - In page-188, the offline optimal algorithm is executed at every time slot?
 If yes, then the problem formualtion will be weak.
 - In page-189, is the decomposition of the workload by time slot &tau; reasonable?
 How to guarantee the executing order of all pieces of a job?
 - In page-189, the execution time after migration is the same?
+- In page-191, why the prediction of the mean of electricity price is related to D?

 ### Extension
 - Incorporate renewable energy in the model.